Van Buren County, Iowa: History

 this plaque on the Van Buren County courthouse indicates its age and historic status.

 Van Buren County was formed on December 7, 1836, as a part of Wisconsin Territory, and was split off from Des Moines County.
 It was named for President Martin Van Buren.
 It became a part of Iowa Territory (later the state of Iowa) when that territory was organized on July 4, 1838.

 The county's courthouse was built in September 1843 in the Greek Revival style, and stands as Iowa's oldest, and the nation's second-oldest, courthouse in operation.

 "The Honey War" refers to a colorful episode in Van Buren County's history when the State of Missouri and Wisconsin Territory border came into dispute.
 Missouri attempted to collect taxes from residents north of the disputed Sullivan Line of 1816, which residents said was not rightfully theirs to tax.
 The sheriff of Van Buren County subsequently arrested and jailed the sheriff from Kahoka, Missouri, and Missourians were charged with "stealing honey from bee trees" in what is now Lacey-Keosauqua State Park.
 Each governor sent troops to resolve the problem, but no bloodshed resulted.
 The matter was turned over to the U.S. Congress for arbitration.
 The dispute, however, was not resolved until 1846, when Iowa became a state.
 Congress ruled "in favor of Iowa, allowing the original Sullivan line of 1816 to remain intact".

 Van Buren County is also home to Iowa's oldest community theater group still in operation, the Van Buren Players, founded in 1963.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 491 sqmi, of which 5.7 sqmi (1.2%) are covered by water.
+According to the United States Census Bureau, the county has a total area of 491 sqmi, of which 5.7 sqmi (1.2%) are covered by water.